 A configuration page appears; use the following table to fill out the input fields.

-Settings Value Description Name Globally Unique Value Name that identifies the app you are monitoring Application Type Node.js Application Type of app you are monitoring Location East US Choose a location near you, or near where your app is hosted
+Settings Value Description Name Globally Unique Value Name that identifies the app you're monitoring Resource Group myResourceGroup Name for the new resource group to host AppInsights data.
+You can create a new resource group or use an existing one.
+Location East US Choose a location near you, or near where your app is hosted

 Select Overview and copy your application's Instrumentation Key.

 Add the Application Insights SDK for Node.js to your application.
 From your app's root folder run: